All Episodes

 It's just a couple examples here.

-But the third time when he signed it, who do you think was his advisor?
+But the third time, when he signed it, who do you think was his advisor?

-Not in the White House, not on his staff, who do you think put Bill Clinton over the top on welfare reform?
+Who do you think put Bill Clinton over the top on welfare reform?

 What about NAFTA?